 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain five qualities in a therapist that best serve to manage the risk of countertransference.
+-Name the five qualities in a therapist that best serve to manage the risk of countertransference.

--Explain four possible results of hypnosis which may raise ethical questions regarding confabulation of sexual abuse.
+-Name four possible results of hypnosis which may raise ethical questions regarding confabulation of sexual abuse.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."

 Psychology CEUs, Counselor CEUs, Social Worker CEUs, MFT CEUs